Our History - Our Museum

 Step back in time with us.

-Under the auspices of the Grey Nuns, the convent served as Western Canada’s first hospital, orphanage and seniors’ home.
-It was also a school, initially for both girls and boys; Louis Riel was a student here.
+Under the auspices of the Grey Nuns, the convent served as Western Canada’s first hospital.
+It was also an orphanage, seniors’ home.
+It also served as a school, initially for both girls and boys; Louis Riel was a student here.
 Eventually, the Sisters operated a boarding school for girls.

 La Société historique de Saint‐Boniface (SHSB, est. 1902) opened a museum in the basement of St. Boniface Cathedral.
 The SHSB was eventually provided with space in St. Boniface City Hall for this purpose.